Steps required to set up the dbt SQL Server Adapter

 Postgres for the win

-Whilst I’m exploring dbt, I’ll be using the Postgres adapter.
+Whilst I am exploring dbt, I will be using the Postgres adapter.
 It’s a trusted adapter and I can have it spin up in a docker container locally in a few minutes, meaning I can get on with learning dbt without signing up for any cloud services.
-You can read about that here.
+You can read about that in this blog post.
 Nevertheless, here are the issues I encountered getting the SQL Server adapter up and running on macOS and how I fixed them…

 Pre-requisites